 In my first three books I bring together moments from the past and present.
 The gelato I’m eating at Nuovo Fiore in Rimini, Italy, reminds me of the Baskin Robbins ice cream I ate in Ypsilanti, Michigan, when I was in college, which reminds me of the ice cream I ate at Mooney’s in Saginaw, Michigan, when I was a kid.
 It’s a pleasure to connect the dots, thinking about where I am and where I came from.
 In contrast, The Freeland Years focuses on the small town where I grew up.
 The stories I tell in this book are about formative years, coming of age in the seductive mayhem of the 60’s.
 (Coming Feb 2022)

 About the author

 Rick Bailey has written three collections of essays.
 Married to an Italian immigrant, in 42 years of marriage he learned the language and food of Italy, leading slow-travel excursions to Italy focused on local culture and heroic eating.
 He and his wife divide their time between Michigan and the Republic of San Marino.

 Rick’s books are available here:

-Click here to request a free review copy of Get Thee to a Bakery.
+Click here to request a free review copy of Tumbling Up.
 (Coming soon)

 Vote to support your local library.